Self-Training for End-to-End Speech Recognition: Model

 \subsection{Inference}

-To perform inference, we search for the most likely hypothesis according to the sequence-to-sequence model ($P_{\textrm{AM}}$) and an external language model ($P_{\textrm{LM}}$):
+During inference, we carry out beam search to search for the most likely hypothesis according to the sequence-to-sequence model ($P_{\textrm{AM}}$) and an external language model ($P_{\textrm{LM}}$):

-A candidate is considered complete when an end-of-sentence (\textsc{EOS}) token is proposed.
-We use several techniques to improve the efficiency and stability of the decoder~\cite{collobert2016wav2letter, hannun2019sequence}.
-One such technique, used to discourage early stopping, is to only propose \textsc{EOS} when the corresponding probability satisfies
+where $\alpha$ is the LM weight, and $\beta$ is a token insertion term for avoiding the early stopping problem common for sequence-to-sequence models~\cite{chorowski2016towards}.
+We follow the techniques in~\cite{hannun2019sequence} to improve the efficiency and stability of the decoder.
+One such technique is to only propose end-of-sentence (\textsc{EOS}) when the corresponding probability satisfies

-where $\gamma$ is a hyper-parameter which we tune on a development set.
-We also use a hard attention limit, which does not allow the beam search to propose new hypotheses which attend more than $t_{\text{max}}$ frames away from the previous attention peak~\cite{hannun2019sequence}.